orgua/shepherd_v2_planning/11_concept_hw_cape.rst

     - but no SPI or I2C

 beaglebone timekeeping
-    - test high precision, temperature compensated crystal oscillator
+    - test high precision, temperature compensated crystal oscillator with same footprint
-    - same footprint
     - test higher quality gps with lower jitter on pps line
     - sync line could be supplied by gps cape in combination with schmitt-trigger-hub to power multiple targets

 CAD of Choice
+    - Problem: eagle has no proper constraints management (allows proper ERC, DRC) and user moderated part properties (Accuracy, max Power, max Gate Voltage ...)
     - Eagle
         - pro: holds current design, probably good enough
         - con: not free for everyone, has no proper constraints and parameter handling (part properties, order number, bom generation)